 Students may initiate their own use of these services or may be referred by college staff, faculty, area high school counselors, social agency personnel, or other professionals.

-Special Populations Services also offers one on one counseling that deal with life management issues, academic preparation and exploration.
+Special Populations Services also offers one on one counseling that deals with life management issues, academic preparation, and exploration.
 For more information, contact the Special Populations Coordinator, Carlametress Jester.

 HOURS OF OPERATION

 - Monday & Wednesday | 3pm - 7pm